What is SWOT Analysis & How to Conduct it

 - Is your revenue predictable?

 After writing down your strengths, the next parameter is your weaknesses.
-Honesty is paramount to build an effective SWOT matrix.
+Honesty is paramount to building an effective SWOT matrix.
 Weaknesses are the areas you need to improve in and the aspects that are staggering your growth.

 - What do your customers often complain about?